Canada’s Stock Exchanges

 Nasdaq CXC Limited (“Nasdaq Canada”)

 Nasdaq Canada is a recognized stock exchange that provides trading in TSX, TSXV and CSE securities.
 However, Nasdaq Canada does not have its own listed market or securities.
-Furthermore trading is through three separate trading books, namely CXC, CX2 and CXD.
+Trading is conducted through three separate trading books: CXC, CX2 and CXD.

 Conclusion